Sawney Bean, one of the most terrifying figures in English folklore, may actually just be a product of anti-Scot propaganda.

-Making his way to Glasgow, the surviving husband reached King James IV, who personally led a group of 400 to the cave to capture the Beans.
+Making his way to Glasgow, the surviving husband reached King James IV, who personally led a group of 400 people to the caves where the Bean family were living and captured them.
 The bloodhounds in tow apparently led the charge right to Bennane Cave, where a horrific scene of severed limbs, hanging bodies, and piles of stolen loot littered its confines.

-Captured without incident, the Beans were arrested and taken to Leith, where they awaited execution.
+Captured without incident, the Beans were arrested and taken to Leith, Scotland, where they awaited execution.

-The locals were said to have been so disgusted with the Beans that they demanded a more painful punishment, resulting in the burning deaths of 21 women and dismemberment of the men until they eventually bled out.
+The locals were said to have been so disgusted with the Bean family that they demanded a more painful punishment, resulting in the burning deaths of 21 women and dismemberment of the men until they eventually bled out.

 Sawney Bean: A Form Of Anti-Scot Propaganda?

-A horrific story without a doubt, most will attest to the fact that the tale of Sawney Bean is just that – a story.
+A horrific story without a doubt, however most will attest to the fact that the tale of Sawney Bean is just that―a story.

 With exactly zero contemporary records found, be it of the missing persons, the various innkeepers forced into abandoning their trades, or even the 400-person manhunt led by the King of Scotland himself, it’s fairly safe to say that the grisly life and times of Sawney Bean and his family are no more than a tale used to keep kids up late at night (and as far away from caves as possible).

 Some attribute the tale to propaganda, a knock at the Scots by the English press.
 In an interview with BBC, Scottish historian Dr. Louise Yeoman lays out the facts behind the fable.